 As a young adult I have a range of interests such as exploring my surroundings and visiting new places, updating with the daily celebrity gossip and basketball.
 Basketball was a huge thing in one of my homes.
 It was an activity where everyone came together regardless of age, ethnicity or gender and got everyone outdoors.
 Personally, playing basketball once a week helped me improve my communication skills greatly and gave me confidence, which resulted in me making ever-lasting, positive relationships with others.
 I don’t know where I would be by now if I didn’t take part in basketball!
 I’d probably be spending the majority of my afternoons watching The Real Housewives and alternating between a tub of vanilla and strawberry ice cream!

 I am a SPPA ambassador because I believe that I am who young people and service users can relate to.
 I have lived a pretty colourful life and have experienced a wide range of things — some good, and some not.
 I’ve dealt with many of the stresses and anxieties life throws at you on a daily basis and I want to be able to share with others what works and what doesn’t work best when working with service users.
-I feel I can believe a fresher, funner and bubbly perspective to SPPA and warm towards the feeling of people being able to come to me for help and advice on what can be done.
+I feel I can bring a fresh, fun and bubbly perspective to SPPA and hope people would feel welcome to come to me for help and advice on what can be done.